 What Does an Oil Catch Can Do?

-The oil catch can will do the following: block everything from the outside, it keeps the engine clean and protect it, it recycles the oil gas, and it protects the environment.
+The oil catch can do the following: block everything from the outside, keeps the engine clean and protect it, recycles the oil gas, and protects the environment.
 It basically stops the oil that is being thrown into the PCV valve and prevents that pressure from reaching your intake manifold.
 So basically, it does a great job of keeping your intake manifold much cleaner.

 How To Install an Oil Catch Can